grammarware/models17/ramadan/README.md

 To generate the report text file for the generated checks, you can *right click* on the result and select *create a report for the selected analysis*.
 The report will be stored to the *myexample* directory.
 In our example, the  output resut for the RABAC check  will show that the selected *Airplane* role has access to *Notify local authority* operation.

+## Viewing and Modifying the SecBPMN2 Models.
+The bpmn models that are provided in *my.example* directory represnts a SecBPMN2 models for our *Air Traffic Management System* case study.
+Please note that you can not open or modify these models directly from your Eclipse.
+These models are designed by using the [Socio-Technical-System (STS) tool](https://github.com/grammarware/models17/blob/master/ramadan/myexample.zip).
+To view and modify these bpmn models please follow the instructions:
+* Install the STS tools from (http://www.sts-tool.eu/).
+* Download the *projects.exp* file from (https://github.com/grammarware/models17/blob/master/ramadan/projects.exp) to your desktop.
+This file is automatically generated from the STS tool and it contains all the SecBPMN2 models of our case study.
+* To view and modify the models in this file you need to import it into the STS:
+   * In the STS tool, do *File→ Import → project → next → select the "projects.exp" file from your desktop.

+* In case you want to insert a new designed SecBPMN2 model or a modefied version of the provied SecBPMN2 models into our transformations approach, please:
+   * First, from the workspace of the STS tool please finde the SecBPMN2 model file that you want to transform.
+   * Second, simply copy and paste the file into the *my.example* directory.
+   * Third, since our approach take an inpt a (.bpmn) files, please right click on the inserted file  → rename → change the file   extension to bpmn.